The Autons get jobs at Maplins' holiday camp |

 Career highlights

-Born Roger Caesar Marius Bernard de Delgado Torres Castillo Roberto in London, Roger made his first appearance in Distinguished Gathering (1948), then Operation Diplomat (1952), Murder at Scotland Yard (1952), The Broken Horseshoe (1953), The Belles of St Trinian's (1954), The Three Musketeers (1954), Quatermass II (1955), The Alien Sky (1956), Pursuit of the Graf Spee (1956), Stowaway Girl (1957), O.S.S (1957), The Silver Sword (1957), Sea Fury (1958), First Man Into Space (1959), The Splendid Spur (1960), Sands of the Desert (1960), Biggles (1960), The Singer Not the Song (1961), Danger Man (1961), The Terror of the Tongs (1961), Sir Francis Drake (1961-62), The Road to Hong Kong (1962), The Running Man (1963), Sergeant Cork (1964), Sherlock Holmes (1965), The Sandwich Man (1966), The Mummy's Shroud (1967), The Man in the Iron Mask (1968), Randall and Hopkirk (Deceased) (1969), The Avengers (1961/69), Seeing and Believing (1964-70), Underground (1970), The Rivals of Sherlock Holmes (1971), Antony and Cleopatra (1972), Aquarius (1972), Jason King (1972), The Adventures of Don Quixote (1973), The Zoo Gang (1974) and La cloche tibetaine (1974).
+Born Roger Caesar Marius Bernard de Delgado Torres Castillo Roberto in London to a Spanish father and Belgian mother, Roger made his first appearance in Distinguished Gathering (1948), then Operation Diplomat (1952), Murder at Scotland Yard (1952), The Broken Horseshoe (1953), The Belles of St Trinian's (1954), The Three Musketeers (1954), Quatermass II (1955), The Alien Sky (1956), Pursuit of the Graf Spee (1956), Stowaway Girl (1957), O.S.S (1957), The Silver Sword (1957), Sea Fury (1958), First Man Into Space (1959), The Splendid Spur (1960), Sands of the Desert (1960), Biggles (1960), The Singer Not the Song (1961), Danger Man (1961), The Terror of the Tongs (1961), Sir Francis Drake (1961-62), The Road to Hong Kong (1962), The Running Man (1963), Sergeant Cork (1964), Sherlock Holmes (1965), The Sandwich Man (1966), The Mummy's Shroud (1967), The Man in the Iron Mask (1968), Randall and Hopkirk (Deceased) (1969), The Avengers (1961/69), Seeing and Believing (1964-70), Underground (1970), The Rivals of Sherlock Holmes (1971), Antony and Cleopatra (1972), Aquarius (1972), Jason King (1972), The Adventures of Don Quixote (1973), The Zoo Gang (1974) and La cloche tibetaine (1974).

 Facts